Freaky Fridays

 Exploding onto the scene as both a box-office hit and a cultural lightning rod, Fritz the Cat pushed American animation into unapologetically adult territory.
 The film’s audacious barrage of profanity, extreme violence, nudity, anti-religious sentiment, and protest politics, as well as accusations of racial stereotyping, sparked major controversy especially when Crumb publicly disowned the film.
 Today, it stands as a provocative milestone that opened the door for adult animation as we know it.

-Grossing over 90 million dollars on its $700,000 budget, the film exploded into the cultural zeitgeist and still stands today—almost 55-years after it was released—as flashpoint for debate in the evolution of independent animation.
+Grossing over 90 million dollars on its $700,000 budget, the film exploded into the cultural zeitgeist and still stands today—almost 55-years after it was released—as a flashpoint for debate in the evolution of independent animation.

 1972, 78 minutes, USA, Directed by Ralph Bakshi, Rated X